xaya/xaya_tutorials/Getting Started.md

 # Getting Started

-The following is a guide to documents for regular XAYA users and for devleopers to help them get started putting games on the XAYA blockchain gaming platform.
+The following is a guide to documents primarily for developers to help them get started putting games on the XAYA blockchain gaming platform, but also for for regular XAYA users.

 # Blockchain Basics